ayoung5555/Memory-Anchor/README.md

 497 Chrome Extension
 ==

+## Things to show off in demo
+1. Record feature

+2. Playback feature

+3. Information tab (website opening in new tab)

+4. Deleting of recordings

+5. Help Tab

+6. Record with no audio (play button doesn't appear)

+7. Mention that it defaults to current website

 ## Todo

 - [x] BUG - Fix audio not stopping when playing new audio

 - [x] BUG - Make audio permanant

-- [ ] BUG - Request user for mic permissions [see here](https://github.com/GoogleChrome/chrome-extensions-samples/issues/821)

-- [ ] BUG - adding task without audio doesn't work sometimes

-- [ ] BUG - visual, fix the spacing between recordings
+- [x] BUG - visual, fix the spacing between recordings

-- [ ] BUG - make it so audio continues playing / recording even while the user clicks out of the extension to interact with the website.
+- [x] BUG - make it so audio continues playing / recording even while the user clicks out of the extension to interact with the website.

-- [ ] BUG - clicking website link in info does not open - I think just need to add `target='_blank'` for it to open in new tab?
+- [x] BUG - clicking website link in info does not open - I think just need to add `target='_blank'` for it to open in new tab?

 - [ ] FEAT - Import / Export via json.
 See [here](https://stackoverflow.com/a/8205461) and [here](https://github.com/Polarisation/indexeddb-export-import) though let's discuss before adding any packages